Asthma: Finding Your Triggers

 • Pollen.

-Your asthma can be triggered by other things too, such as:
+Your asthma can be triggered by other things too, including:

-• Cigarette smoke, air pollution, and fumes from gas, oil, or kerosene heaters.
+• Cigarette smoke or the aerosol mist from vaping, air pollution, and fumes from gas, oil, or kerosene heaters.

 • Exercise.
 Many people have symptoms when they exercise.